chmouel/pipelines-as-code/docs/content/docs/guide/resolver.md

 #### Custom [Tekton Hub](https://github.com/tektoncd/hub/) Support for Tasks

-Additionally if the cluster administrator has [set-up](/docs/install/settings#tekton-hub-support) a custom Tekton Hub you are able to reference it from your template like this example:
+Additionally, if the cluster administrator has [set up](/docs/install/settings#tekton-hub-support) a custom Tekton Hub, you are able to reference it from your template like this example:

 ```yaml